 - Exhibiting a pattern of negative behaviours at school, home or in the community.
 If addressed, can stop possible involvement in the youth justice system.

 - Pattern of victimization at school or in the community.

 - Seeking recognition and belonging from negative influences.

 - Parents may require extra family supports.

 - Sibling or parent might be involved in the justice system.

 - Limited attachment to the community.

-Referrals to MASST come through existing Calgary Board of Education and Calgary Catholic School District area processes.
-Parents are encouraged to speak with their school and schools are encouraged to speak with their area specialists.
+Referrals to MASST come through the Calgary Board of Education and the Calgary Catholic School District.
+Parents are encouraged to speak with school administrators and school administrators are encouraged to speak with area specialists.

 For more information on MASST, please email the team at email@example.com or call 403-428-5808.